glouppe/info8006-introduction-to-ai/lecture1.md

       The amount of reasoning is adjusted according to available resources and importance of the result.
     - The brain is good at making rational decisions but not perfect either.
 - Rationality only concerns *what* decisions are made (not the thought process behind them, human-like or not).
-- Goals are expressed in terms of the **utility** of outcomes.
-Being rational means maximizing expected utility.
+- Goals are expressed in terms of the **performance** or **utility** of outcomes.
+Being rational means maximizing its expected performance.
     - The standard of rationality is general and mathematically well defined.
 - In this course, we will study general principles of rational agents and the components for constructing them.